World’s Closest Starbucks to North Korea: A Travel Journalist’s View Through a Telescope | FRIDAY DIGITAL

 Inside Starbucks.
 Not many seats, and in the middle of winter, it was quite crowded.
 North Korean territory can be seen in the back through the window.
 The seats in front of the window were the most popular, and people were enjoying the view outside while sipping their Starbucks drinks.

-Actually, it was a bit difficult to get to the Aiko Peak Observatory by myself.
-First, I took the Gimpo Gold Line (Gimpo Urban Railway) to Jangi Station, and then took an Uber to the gate of the Aiko Peak Peace Ecological Park.
-The distance was about 18 km, and the fare was 17,300 won (about 1,700 yen).
+In fact, getting to Aegibong Peak Observatory on my own was a bit challenging.
+First, I took the Gimpo Gold Line (Gimpo Urban Railway) to the Janggi Station, then used Uber to reach the entrance of Aegibong Peace Ecological Park.
+The distance was about 18 km, and the fare was 17,300 won (around 1,700 yen).

 Once a fierce battleground of the Korean War, “North Korea x Starbucks” attracts visitors from all over the world?

-Aikobong is one of the places that symbolize the history and reality of the division of Korea into North and South, as it was the site of fierce fighting between the North and South during the Korean War.
-Taking advantage of its proximity to North Korea, the area is also known for its Christmas tree-shaped nighttime lighting each winter, which was reopened last year for the first time in nine years after several interruptions due to North Korean threats and other factors.
+Aegibong is one of the places symbolizing the history and reality of the division between North and South Korea, being the site of intense battles during the Korean War at the 154 High Ground.
+It’s also known for its annual Christmas tree-shaped night lighting in winter, which was interrupted several times due to North Korean threats but resumed last year after a nine-year break.

 A guide to spots in North Korea visible from the Aikobong Observatory.
 Information is provided mainly in Korean and English, with some in Japanese.
 Even with the naked eye, North Korean settlements were clearly visible, and the proximity of the DMZ was much closer than on a typical DMZ tour.